cromulus/pi-kiosk/README.md

   Launches Xorg + Chromium on VT7 in full kiosk mode.
 Controlled by `/usr/local/bin/launch_kiosk.sh` and `kiosk_xsession.sh`.
 - `kiosk-sensors.service`
-  Runs `src/kiosk_sensors.py` inside `/opt/pi-kiosk/venv`.
-It:
+  Runs the `kiosk-sensors` console script from the venv, which:
   - Wakes the display when someone enters `DISTANCE_THRESHOLD_MM`.
   - Blanks after `INACTIVITY_TIMEOUT_SEC` (only if the ToF sensor is working).
   - Scales brightness based on ambient lux, falling back to `DEFAULT_BRIGHTNESS` if the light sensor is missing.
+  - Reports sensor health every minute and emits DEBUG logs per reading when enabled.

 Both services default to the `kiosk` user and restart automatically if they crash.
 Journald captures logs (`journalctl -u kiosk-sensors.service`).

 ## Resilience notes
 - Missing sensors: the Python daemon keeps running, uses the fallback brightness, and never blanks the screen based on motion (since it has none).
+You can also flip `ENABLE_DISTANCE_SENSOR/LIGHT` to false to suppress repeated retries.
 - Missing brightness utility: you can point `BACKLIGHT_PATH` to `/sys/class/backlight/.../brightness` if `brightnessctl` is not viable.
 - Chromium token safety: the URL is constructed runtime so the token never lives